mmzsource/mxmmz/README.md

 - The styling
 - The scripts to develop & generate the website

+Nothing special here.
+Only Clojure files containing some functions.
+What might be a bit special is all the things that are not here: No configuration files, no build tools, no frameworks or libraries, no conventions ... no magic.

+## Motivation

+- It's time for me to have my own little space on the internet to share my own little thoughts and coding experiments.
+- I have created some blogs before via wordpress, gatsby, multiple markdown templating engines, etc. but the overhead is often too big for me.
+When I want to write, I want to write, and I don't want to 'negotiate' with broken dependencies, unclear documentation, or "super-simple" config file structures (that somehow always grow into turing-complete DSLs, often without backwards compatibility).
+- I'm not afraid of html and want to learn (more about) CSS.
+- Constraints bring out creativity, so therefore I've constrained myself to only use clojure files (apart from the `README.md` and the `.gitignore` files).

+## Design decisions

+- Use the least possible dependencies
+- Only use clojure files
+- Stay close to standards so if my sparse dependencies break I still have
+  options:
+  - Use hiccup style html (https://github.com/weavejester/hiccup)
+  - Use hiccup style css (https://github.com/noprompt/garden)
+- Create (interactive) code examples (and their tests) in other repositories and only include the generated code in this repository, so this repository stays clean.

 ## Setup

 To work with this code you need these dependencies: